aig3rim/ab_testing_two_sample_proportions_test/README.md

 This repository is for a Medium blog post "A/B testing with binary data: Two sample proportions test for a marketing campaign".
 The notebook shows how to apply hyphothesis testing to understand whether a campaign was statitically significant or not for a situation, when the input is binary data.

 ## Motivation
 As a data scientist, I find that hyphothesis testing is an important tool for data-driven decision making.
-So I decided to deepen my knowledge in the field and run some experiments using publically available data.
-Let's have fun and learn more about hyphothesis testing 🥳🎉
+So I decided to deepen my knowledge in the field and run some experiments using publically available data... (rewrite)

 ## Getting started
 To run the notebook you need the following packages: